jarelllama/Blocklist-Checker/README.md

 ## Report

+### Number of raw entries

+The number of entries[^1] in the blocklist calculated after removing comments and the `[Adblock Plus]` header.

-### Number of domains
+### Number of compressed entries

+The number of entries after compression via [AdGuard's Hostlist Compiler](https://github.com/AdguardTeam/HostlistCompiler).

+### Invalid entries

-The number of entries in the blocklist calculated after processing through [AdGuard's Hostlist Compiler](https://github.com/AdguardTeam/HostlistCompiler) to standardize the format of the blocklist and to remove comments.
-This includes non-domain entries like IP addresses.
+The number of entries deemed invalid and removed by the Hostlist Compiler.
+Expanding the dropdown reveals the entries removed.

 The following [transformations](https://github.com/AdguardTeam/HostlistCompiler?tab=readme-ov-file#-transformations) were applied:

-* RemoveComments
-* Compress[^1]

-[^1]: Used to convert the various formats of blocklists to Adblock Plus syntax and then to Domains in order to standardize the format of the blocklist.
-Note that this removes redundant domains/rules which may affect the calculations.

-### Entries removed by Hostlist Compiler

-The number of entries removed by the Hostlist Compiler.
-Expanding the dropdown reveals the entries removed.

-The following transformations were applied:

 * RemoveComments
 * Deduplicate